paritosh1990/EPITA/README.md

 4. Create a virtual environment
 5. Start a project with the code: **django-admin.py startproject choose-a-name**
 6. Go into this new folder and delete all files created
-7. start git, and pull everything from this repository
+7. Start git, and pull everything from this repository
-8. write: **pip install -r requirements.txt** to install all the needed external apps
+8. Write: **pip install -r requirements.txt** to install all the needed external apps

 Database